Frequently Asked Questions (FAQs)

 High load monitoring and prevention outlined in the above documentation under the DDoS Protection section provides a detailed explanation of the feature.

-Additionally, SKALE Chains still have SKALE chain-specific ETH (skETH) that helps to prevent malicious activity.
+Additionally, SKALE Chains have SKALE chain-specific sFUEL (sFUEL) that helps to prevent malicious activity.
 Here is an excerpt from the dev documentation above:

 Security and validity of transactions in a SKALE chain primarily rest with the performance and behavior of the validator nodes.
 A network first has to have a heterogeneous set of validator nodes.
 A small number of nodes in a network is inherently risky and fragile.